Affiliate links on Android Authority may earn us a commission. Learn more.

 Which navigation app do you prefer?

-Yes, you can use Google Maps on Apple Watches with WatchOS 5 or higher and iOS 10 or higher.
+Yes, you can use Google Maps on Apple Watches with watchOS 5 or higher.
 You must also turn on location services to use Google Maps on your Apple Watch.